HBrock/rfc9481bis/draft-brockhaus-lamps-rfc9481bis.md

 * Added SHA3 to Section 2

-* Added ML-DSA, Composite ML-DSA, SLH-DSA, FN-DSA, LMS/HSS, XMSS/XMSSMT to Section 3
+* Added ML-DSA, Composite ML-DSA, SLH-DSA, and FN-DSA to Section 3

 * Added new Section 4.3 for Key Encapsulation Mechanisms containing RSA-KEM, ML-KEM, Composite ML-KEM